 P.S.
 But Don’t Just Take My Word For It…

 The following testimonials are about our professional QDA production units.
-However the QRD – 7 is based on the same technology as the QDA’s and performs at similar levels.
+However the QRD plans are based on the same technology as the QDA’s and performs at similar levels.
 The only difference being you have will not be able to include our proprietary activated carbon low frequency absorber parts as those are purpose fit to the production units and you will obviously need to build the DIY sound diffuser yourself.
 But still that’s a hell of a deal given the thousands of dollars in savings given you end up with most of the performance of our flagship QDA product but at a fraction of the price!

 QDA Testimonial 1.
 By Bruce Hallberg, Audiophile for 40+ years.